bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 >- Click: "Load Unpacked Extension" and select the folder with the plugin data

 ## Update
+Attention: If you installed the plugin from Chrome Store before 21 March 2020, please uninstall and install again with the link on the top.
 Chrome updates extensions that are installed from the Chrome Web Store automatically.
 If you installed the plugin from sources:
 Please replace the folder with the new version on your disk.
 After that you must delete and add the plugin in Chrome Browser.